My Garden Zone Is

-How to plant bare root ferns?
+How to plant Ferns For Zone 8?
 Let's begin by unpacking your greenery.
 The box and packing material protect the fern rhizomes.
 These are bulb like in appearance and if you cannot tell the top or bottom plant sideways and let the fern figure it out naturally.
 Select a spot that ferns will thrive in such as under the canopy of trees.
 This location gives them the dappled sunlight and shade they desire.
 Usually, when bare root ferns are packed for shipping, they are protected with a gel-like substance painted on the root areas.
 This antibacterial agent will help to keep pests away during shipment.
 Do not disturb this protective covering.
 Plant as is and it will grow beautifully.

 There are several varieties of ferns that can add beauty to your home.
 Some of these types of ferns are: